 Babb is located on the other side of the park near the Many Glacier entrance.
 This small farming community is booming in the summer, yet quiet and remote during the beautiful winter months.

 - Charming Cabin – This cabin is charming indeed!
 Located on Duck Lake, this cozy space is surrounded with water views.

 - Shooting Star Lodge – This large cabin has 360 degree views of the mountains.
 With a 6-night stay minimum, this is a great space for a honeymoon.

 - Duck Lake Cabin – This secluded cabin is known for its sweeping views of the landscape and nearby wildlife of Glacier.

 Glacier National Park Elopement Packages

 I’m Brianna, an elopement photographer based on the west coast who offers Glacier National Park elopement packages for couples looking for more than just a photographer.
 To see more details about what I include in my packages, check out my pricing page here.

 Glacier National Park Elopement Package Pricing

-- 6 hours – 2 days of elopement coverage in Glacier National Park
+- 6 hours – 2 days of elopement coverage anywhere in Montana

 Want more wedding inspiration?
 Check out this Alaska Elopement Guide, Olympic National Park Wedding Guide, and the 25 Most Jaw Dropping Mountain Wedding Venues in the United States.